DCS-training/SentimentAnalysis/README.md

 ## How to use this repository

-Inside this repository you are going to find an a Jupyter Notebooks that will allow learning how to perform sentiment analysis and a series of datasets (.txt files).
+Inside this repository you are going to find a Jupyter Notebook and RMarkDown file that will allow learning how to perform sentiment analysis and a series of datasets (.txt files).
 If you want more information on how to use RegEx (Regular Expression) via Python you can have a look to this [module](https://www.w3schools.com/python/python_regex.asp).

 ## How to use the Jupyter Notebooks